-On this day in 1994, the television sitcom Friends, about six young adults living in New York City, debuts on NBC.
+On September 22, 1994, the television sitcom Friends, about six young adults living in New York City, debuts on NBC.
 The show, which featured a group of relatively unknown actors, went on to become a huge hit and air for 10 seasons.
-It also propelled the cast--Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matt LeBlanc, Matthew Perry and David Schwimmer--to varying degrees of stardom and success in Hollywood.
+It also propelled the cast—Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matt LeBlanc, Matthew Perry and David Schwimmer—to varying degrees of stardom and success in Hollywood.

 Of the six main Friends cast members, Jennifer Aniston emerged as arguably the most famous.
 Aniston played the fashion-loving Rachel Green, who, when the show began, worked as a waitress at Central Perk, a coffee shop that served as a gathering spot for the friends.
 The actress’s blonde, layered hairstyle during the first season became known as “The Rachel” and was copied by women around the globe.
-Off-screen, Aniston, whose film credits include The Good Girl (2002), Bruce Almighty (2003), Rumor Has It (2005) and The Break-Up (2006), became a tabloid-media fixture for her relationship with the actor Brad Pitt.
-The couple married in a lavish ceremony in Malibu, California, in 2000 and announced their separation in early 2005 amid soon-to-be-confirmed rumors of Pitt’s involvement with the actress Angelina Jolie.
+Off-screen, Aniston, whose film credits include The Good Girl (2002), Bruce Almighty (2003), Rumor Has It (2005), The Break-Up (2006), Horrible Bosses (2011), We're the Millers (2013), Cake (2014) and Dumplin' (2018), became a tabloid-media fixture for her relationship with the actor Brad Pitt.
+The couple married in a lavish ceremony in Malibu, California, in 2000 and announced their separation in early 2005.

 Courteney Cox, the best known of the cast members when Friends debuted, played Monica Geller, a neurotic, hyper-organized chef.
 The actress, who first gained notice when she appeared in the 1984 Bruce Springsteen video “Dancing in the Dark,” acted in the popular sitcom Family Ties and co-starred opposite Jim Carrey in 1994’s hit comedy Ace Ventura, Pet Detective (1994).
-She was later featured in the successful Scream movies and the TV series Dirt.
-Since 1999, she has been married to the actor David Arquette and goes by the professional name Courtney Cox Arquette.
+She was later featured in the successful Scream movies and the TV series Dirt and Cougar Town.
 The third female Friends cast member, Lisa Kudrow, portrayed the wacky masseuse-musician Phoebe Buffay.
 Kudrow’s film credits include Romy and Michelle’s High School Reunion (1997), The Opposite of Sex (1998), Analyze This (1999) and its sequel Analyze That (2002) and P.S.
 I Love You (2007).
-In 2005, she headlined the well-reviewed but short-lived HBO comedy series The Comeback.
+In 2005, and again in 2015, she headlined the well-reviewed HBO comedy series The Comeback.

 The male Friends included Matt LeBlanc as Joey Tribbiani, a handsome but dim-witted struggling actor.
 From 2004 to 2006, LeBlanc starred in the spin-off TV series Joey.